 The NFL is poised to take a big step into the streaming future with the news, per Sports Business Journal, of an impending four-year, $1 billion deal for Verizon to stream every NFL regular-season and playoff game.

 There are caveats to the deal, most notably the fact that this will be phone-only, no tablets.
 But the arrangement, an extension of a previous streaming deal, covers every single game on every network.
-Verizon's previous deal covered only ESPN, NBC and NFL Network games; this one includes CBS and Fox games, as well as the postseason.
+Verizon's previous deal only covered ESPN, NBC and NFL Network games; this one includes CBS and Fox games, as well as the postseason.
 Under the previous deal, Verizon subscribers paid $5 a month to stream designated games.

 It's worth noting that the deal is still small in comparison to some of the major network rights arrangements now in force.
 ESPN pays about $1.8 billion a year, and Fox and CBS pay approximately $1 billion per year.
 Verizon is now one of the NFL's top business partners other than the networks, and its rights fees have now quintupled from the current $50 million annual payment.